Your Essential Guide to Conduit Fill Chart and NEC Compliance

 - 3 or More Conductors: 40% Fill

 The charts you see below are almost always based on the 40% rule, which is the most common scenario for branch circuit and feeder wiring.
+You can find these percentages in NEC Table 1, the foundation of every chart.

 EMT Conduit Fill Chart (40% Limit)